ethannicholas/Frost/docs/overview.md

 Everything is an Object
 -----------------------

-Every value in Panda is an object, even basic types such as numbers.
+Every value in Frost is an object, even basic types such as numbers.
 The common mathematical functions are defined directly on the numbers themselves, so you may compute the square root of 2 by writing `2.sqrt()`.